robinrakibul/camping-gears-react-client/README.md

 * I have used react router to create navigation bar, set route, protected route, restrictions etc.
 * In manage inventories, user can add item, manage item, delete item, see my items etc.
 * User can update an inventory stock, restock item, deliver item where quantity decreases etc.
-* For look and style, I used tailwind css framework, tailwind-elements, flowbite, toastify, react-hook-form etc
+* For look and style, I used tailwind css framework, tailwind-elements, flowbite, toastify, google fonts, react-hook-form etc

 <!-- BUILD WITH -->
 ### Tools That Built With